Sustainability Application Requirements

 - Applied - The program focuses on the application of knowledge to address real-world problems.

 Career opportunities for individuals with sustainability related skills continue to grow and the “green” job market is paced to outperform all other sectors between now and 2016.
 Since its launch in 2010, the Center for Sustainability has become a key stakeholder in economic growth initiatives focused on sustainable development.
-Our REAL Partners Program gives students an opportunity to work directly with local organizations to apply knowledge acquired in the classroom toward solving “real-world” sustainability-related challenges.
+Our program gives students an opportunity to work directly with local organizations to apply knowledge acquired in the classroom toward solving “real-world” sustainability-related challenges.
 Through practitioner-oriented course work, students develop practical, hands-on skills and build relationships with sustainability leaders throughout the community.

 As the green economy continues its explosive growth, graduates with a Master's degree in Sustainability from SLU’s Center for Sustainability will be well-positioned for enhanced career opportunities in nearly every sector and industry for years to come.
 Our graduates may also choose to explore alternative career path opportunities with sustainability-related not-for-profits and non-governmental organizations. | Sustainability Career Options | SLU Career Services